thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 then the target element opacity changes to 1.
 And when the value changes == ‘hidden’, the target element opacity should change to 0.

 > Note: The `[@visibilityChanged]` binding is on `<div>` child content element in the <my-fader> component.
-It is NOT the <my-fader> element itself.
-Thus here the animation target is the `<div>` element; not the component **host** element.
+It is NOT on the <my-fader> element itself.
+Thus the animation target in our example is the `<div>` element; not the component **host** element.

-Now, you might wonder where `visibilityChanged` comes from?
-Because our component property is called just `visibility`.
+Now, you might also wonder where `visibilityChanged` comes from?
+Because our component property is just called `visibility`.
 Hold your wild horses Mr. StageCoach, we'll clarify that soon!"

-Since we want to animate these changes instead of instantly hiding/showing the content, we need to configure a *transition*.
+We want to animate these changes over a time duration instead of instantly hiding/showing the content.
+We need to configure a *transition* to specify animation durations.
 With Angular 2 this is also suprisingly easy:

 {% highlight js %}
 {% raw %}